The MeerKAT 1.3 GHz Survey of the Large Magellanic Cloud: Acknowledgements

 \section{Acknowledgements}

-The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science, Technology and Innovation.
+\chg{We would like to thank the anonymous reviewer for thoughtful comments leading to an improved presentation.} The MeerKAT telescope is operated by the South African Radio Astronomy Observatory, which is a facility of the National Research Foundation, an agency of the Department of Science, Technology and Innovation.
 The National Radio Astronomy Observatory and the Green Bank Observatory are facilities of the National Science Foundation, operated under a cooperative agreement by Associated Universities, Inc. This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.
-The research of OMS is supported by the South African Research Chairs Initiative of the DSTI/NRF (grant no. 81737).
+The research of OMS is supported by the South African Research Chairs Initiative of the DSTI/NRF (grant no. 81737). \chg{This research has made use of the NASA/IPAC Extragalactic Database, which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology. } \chg{The HIPASS survey used the Parkes telescope, part of the Australia Telescope which is funded by the Commonwealth of Australia for operation as a National Facility managed by CSIRO.}